 Curator Steven ten Thije tried to shut down debate about the issue, by agreeing to disinvite the critics.
 In this taped encounter he says before an audience that he thought Kate’s ‘interpretation is eloquent and she probably didn’t mean harm, but also dangerous (…), how are we supposed to talk in this political climate, (…) this is not helping, etc.’

-Steven Ruitenbeek sarcastic respons in the film is very clever, almost eloquent.
+Stefan Ruitenbeek sarcastic respons in the film is very clever, almost eloquent.
 Please watch as well. (starting minute 19.20):

 “People like Steven ten Thije take power by controlling conversations,